Being Cabin Crew | The Ugly Truth Part 4

 copy of text from correspondence

 The world was changing at an alarming rate.
-I was trying desperately to get back on track mentally but having recently had a second grievance upheld against me and now having to shield really wasn’t helping.
+I was trying desperately to get back on track mentally but having recently had a second grievance upheld against me and now having to shield wasn’t helping.

-The company chose which crew members were to be made redundant based on certain criteria.
-They also chose who would offered a place in the holding pool and who wouldn’t.
-Being in the holding pool meant when things picked up you could be re-employed.
+The company selected which crew members were to be made redundant based on certain criteria.
+They also selected who would be offered a place in the holding pool and who wouldn’t.

 The company originally wanted to keep the holding pool open for twelve months but after negotiations with the Union agreed to extend it to twenty four.
 Many people were made redundant and were told they did not have a place in the holding pool.